Are you eating enough vegetables?

 2. Load up your eggs

 Fill your omelette with mushrooms, asparagus, leek and capsicum.

 Chickpeas are the ideal base for a vegie-filled fritter.
 Drain a can of chickpeas then blend with grated carrot, asparagus, spinach, corn and parsley and shape into patties before lightly pan-frying.
-(Good for kids, too!), Check out our recipe for Sweet corn and zucchini fritter mezze platter below.
+(Good for kids, too!).

 Make it a rule to buy a new vegie every time you go to the supermarket.
 Variety is the spice of life!